aelassas/servy/README.md

 * Prevent orphaned/zombie processes with improved lifecycle management and ensuring resource cleanup
 * Health checks and automatic service recovery
 * Monitor and manage services in real-time
+* Browse and search logs by level, date, and keyword for faster troubleshooting
 * Export/Import service configurations
 * Compatible with Windows 7–11 x64 and Windows Server editions